Bishop. The Warm Winter Wonderland.

 Our big backyard is world-renowned for bouldering and rock climbing and, you guessed it, winter is the perfect season for it.
 There are two excellent bouldering areas, the Buttermilks and the Happys and Sads (as they’re fondly known by climbers.)

-The Happy boulders and neighboring Sad boulders are found in the volcanic tablelands north of Bishop.
+The Happy boulders and neighboring Sad boulders are found in the Volcanic Tablelands north of Bishop.
 The 300-foot-high escarpment above the Owens River was formed 760,000 years ago when the magma chamber below what is now Long Valley erupted.
 The ash from this eruption buried an area 350 square miles in 500 feet of Bishop Tuff, as this pinkish rock is now known.
 It has since been sculpted, cracked and pockmarked to provide an endless variety of bouldering opportunities.

 It’s absolutely possible to start bouldering with just a pair of climbing shoes and a chalk bag, but to make progress safely it is best to know and learn the basics of good climbing techniques.
 Get a certified guide to show you the ropes.
 If you’re keen to include this sport on your winter wish list have a look at this blog about why Bishop rocks.